tilde-nlp/etranslation-multilingual/readme.txt

 == Description ==

-eTranslation Multilingual allows full website content translation in any language and supports automatic translation in all EU languages using eTranslation machine translator.
+The eTranslation Multilingual WordPress plugin allows full website content translation in any language supported by the eTranslation automated translation service provided by the EC.
+The automated translations are performed by an eTranslation service API.

 == Features ==